haku/Onosendai/README.md

 Features
 --------

-* Timelines, mentions, and lists can all be columns.
+* Timelines, mentions, lists and searches can all be columns.
 * Read Later column: any tweet can be saved locally for reading later.
 * Background feed fetching and caching.
 * Configured via JSON file on the file system.